kelvinkirima014/refwave/README.md

 ## Key Features

-**Async communication**: We employ the tokio runtime for async rust, allowing our system to handle requests and operations in a non-blocking manner.
+**Async communication**: We employ the [tokio runtime](https://tokio.rs/) for async rust, allowing our system to handle requests and operations in a non-blocking manner.
 This boosts the perfomance of our application by allowing tasks to run without waiting for others to complete.

-**Server-Sent Events(SSE) for Real-time Updates**: Server sent events allow the server to push updates to the client in realtime without the need for a client to initiate a request.
-They're similar to websockets but don't require bidirectional communcation and run on plain http.
+**Server-Sent Events(SSE) for Real-time Updates**: [Server sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) allow the server to push updates to the client in realtime without the need for a client to initiate a request.
+They're similar to websockets but don't require bidirectional communication and run on plain http.

-**Channels for Concurrent Streaming of Events**: We employ the broadcast::channel from tokio which allows multiple receivers.
+**Channels for Concurrent Streaming of Events**: We employ the [broadcast::channel](https://docs.rs/tokio/latest/tokio/sync/broadcast/) from tokio which allows multiple receivers.
 This means that multiple clients can subscribe and listen for updates concurrently.
 Serialized data is sent over one side of the channel, and then emmited over the other end as a server-sent event.

 **Reactive UI**: The UI is built to take advantage of [SolidJS's reactive system](https://www.solidjs.com/guides/reactivity), allowing updates at the finest level.
 When data changes, only the parts of the UI that depend on that particular piece of data get re-rendered.
 This ensures efficient updates without unnecessary rendering, leading to a snappy UX.